Overview

 Setting the bucket CORS header

 Some read operations require the client's domain to be whitelisted by a CORS header.
-We list the authorized domains in a cors.json file and send it to Google through the CLI, with gcloud storage.
+We add authorized domains to cors.json and send it to Google through the CLI:

 cors.json